Toruitas/MSc-Coding-2/w3/README.md

 It's an image with a greyscale band across the center.
 Title smarty.
 No other content.
 A "center" tag but that's it.

 The greyscale images clearly are what we're after here.
 Using Pillow to get the greyscale values and converting to Ascii got the next step.
+Integrity.